jgorset/fandjango-example/README.md

     @facebook_authorization_required()
     def home(request):
         return HttpResponse('Hello, %s' % request.facebook.user.first_name)

-Deploy your project, return to your application's settings at [facebook.com/developers](http://www.facebook.com/developers) and specify the "canvas page" and "canvas url" settings under the "facebook integration" tab accordingly.

 That's it!
 You have created a Facebook application that authorizes and greets its users.
-Navigate to the URL you specified in the "canvas url" setting to have a closer look at your new marvel of technology.
+Navigate to your application's canvas URL to have a closer look at your new marvel of technology.